-You could pour bleach into the entrance to the burrow, this will deter the rats from going into the burrow, and will kill any rats that ingest it.
+You could pour bleach into the entrance to the burrow.
+This will deter the rats from going into the burrow and kill any rats that ingest it.

 Bait The Burrow

-When the rats exit the burrow, they will be attracted to the rat bait and will be capture in a trap.
+When the rats exit the burrow, they will be attracted to the rat bait and captured in a trap.

 Dig Them Out

 All you need to do is use gardening equipment to dig up the burrow.
-Obviously, this depends entirely on where the burrow is.
-If the tunnel system is under your home, or under concrete, I will just flush them out with water.
+This depends entirely on where the burrow is.
+For example, if the tunnel system is under your home or concrete, I will flush them out with water.

 Clear The Surrounding Area

-One of the most important things that you can do is clear the area around the burrow.
+One of the most important things you can do is clear the area around the burrow.

 Rats prefer to operate in areas where they cannot be seen and will use the cover of an overgrown yard to get close to your home.

-By clearing your yard, you are less likely to see a rat or a rat burrow.
+Clearing your yard makes you less likely to see a rat or a rat burrow.